Skip to main content

 }

-Key insight: If you have a Configuration instance, it has already been validated.
-You can't construct an invalid Configuration because the parser is the only way to create one from JSON.
+Key insight: If you have a Configuration instance, it has already been parsed.
+You can't construct an invalid Configuration from JSON — the codec is the only path.

 Mechanism: Sealed Interface Guarantees